amarasovic/amarasovic.github.io/contact/index.md

 7. If you worked with a SoC faculty, please mention them, and if you didn't please make a note of that,
 8. Which courses from the following list have you completed and **with which grade**:

-    * CS 5966/6966 – Local Explanations for Deep Learning Models
+    * CS 6966 – Local Explanations for Deep Learning Models
+    * CS 6340 – Natural Language Processing
+    * CS 6353 – Deep Learning
     * CS 6350 – Machine Learning
-    * CS 6353 – Deep Learning
-    * CS 6340 – Natural Language Processing
-    * CS 6140 – Data Mining
-    * CS 6390 – Information Extraction from Text
-    * CS 6355 – Structured Prediction
     * CS 6540 – Human-Computer Interaction
     * CS 6958 - Visual Recognition
-    * CS 6320 – Computer Vision
     * CS 6960 – Human-AI Alignment

-    Please let me know if you are you taking some of them at the moment.
-Feel free to also note other courses that you find relevant, including courses taught outside the College of Engineering (e.g., in math, linguistics, philosophy, psychology).
+    If you did not complete any of these courses, I will likely not work with you.
 </details>
 <br/>